The Maned Wolf of South America: Facts, Photos, and Videos

-The maned wolf's large ears, pointed face, long legs, and mane make it look very different from other members of the family Canidae.
+The animal's large ears, pointed face, long legs, and mane make it look very different from other members of the family Canidae.
 This family also contains true wolves, coyotes, foxes, jackals, and dogs.
 The scientific name of the maned wolf is Chrysocyon brachyurus.
 It's the only member of the genus Chrysocyon and isn't closely related to any other member of its family.

 The animal is classified as “Near Threatened” on the Red List established by the International Union for Conservation of Nature (IUCN), although it may be endangered in some parts of its range.
 The Red List categorizes organisms according to their nearness to extinction.

 Physical Appearance and Habitat

 An adult maned wolf is about three foot high at the shoulder and weighs about fifty pounds.
 Its muzzle is long and pointed.
 The animal has red-brown or golden-red fur over most of its body, white fur on the inside of its ears, a white throat, and a white tip on the tail.
 The mane and the lower legs are black.
-The back legs are a little longer than the front legs.
+The back legs are a little longer than the front ones.